code-with-amitk/Code-examples/System-Design/scalable/yelp_proximity_server/README.md

 #### 5B1.
 SHARDING BASED ON LOCATION ID
   - Using locationID to hash function.
 ServerID is generated.
 Data will be stored here.

+## 6. REPLICATION
+  - We will take master-slave configuration.
+    - Master: caters all writes.
+Syncs data to replica
+    - Replica: Can serve Read traffic.

+## 7. CACHE(memcached)
+  - To deal with hot Places, we can introduce a cache in front of our database.
+  - Based on clients’ usage pattern, we can adjust how many cache servers we need.
+  - Cache Eviction policy: LRU

+## 8. LOAD BALANCING
+  - At 2 places load balancers can be placed:
+    a.
+Between clients and Application servers
+    b.
+B/w application & backend servers.

+## 9. RANKING
+- **WHAT** rank the search results by proximity, popularity, relevance.
+- **How**
+  - Store the start given by user for place in QuadTree and database both.
+  - While searching for the top 100 places in a given radius, we can ask each partition of the QuadTree to return the top 100 places with maximum popularity.
+  - Assuming the popularity of a place is not expected to reflect in the system within a few hours, we can decide to update it once or twice a day, especially when the load on the system is minimum